 It is vital to set specific goals and target a market for your web-to-print storefront.
 Without this, you are leaving your online business open to competition.

-Recommended to read: Smart Packaging: Challenges, Opportunities, Types, And Benefits In 2022
+Recommended to read: Smart Packaging: Challenges, Opportunities, Types, And Benefits

 Therefore, before launching your online store, it is essential to do your market research.
 Study your target audience, analyze the competition, and identify gaps.
 It would be best to promote areas that make your storefront stand out in the online space.